Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Experiments and Results

-In order to train the 2D CNN for the task of predicting segmentation masks, we normalized the data to values in the interval $[0,1]$.
-Then, we divided the dataset into disjoint subsets for training and testing, consisting of 80\% and 20\% of the dataset, respectively.
-Next, we create a sub-set for the validation set, to fine-tune the hyper-parameters of the model, equal to 20\% of the 80\% of the training set.
-We trained the model for 100 epochs with a batch size equal to 256.
-The total trainable parameters of the 2D CNN are equal to 192,617.
+In order to find the most efficient architecture for the 2D CNN that performs the best on the task of video segmentation, we performed a grid search on the number of layers of the encoder part and the number of neurons per layer.
+The defined sets of values that were tested for the grid search are $\{3, 4, 5\}$ layers for the encoder and $\{8, 16, 32, 64\}$ neurons per layer.
+Then, we performed 5-fold cross-validation (CV) \cite{CrossValidation} for each architecture set and selected the one that performed the best amongst all 2D CNN architectures which is described in Figure \ref{fig:2d architecte}.
+80\% of the dataset was used for training and 20\% for testing.
+Since 5-fold CV was used, the training set was further divided into 80\% for training and 20\% for validation.
+The network that performs best on the validation set was retrained on the whole training set and finally evaluated on the test set.
+Prior to training, we normalized the data to values in the interval $[0,1]$.
+We trained all networks for 100 epochs with a batch size equal to 256 resulting in 192,617 trainable parameters for the best 2D CNN.
 We used the sigmoid activation function for the last layer, and RMSProp optimizer as the optimization function for the 2D CNN.
 To evaluate the model’s performance we used the mean squared error (MSE) as the loss function.
 As a result, the MSE is defined as

 In Eq. \ref{eq:mse}, $w_h$ and $w_w$ are the window's height and width, respectively, while $w$ and $\hat{w}$ are the actual window and its corresponding prediction, respectively.

 All relevant details regarding the training parameters of the 2D CNN are presented in Table \ref{tab:3}.